zitadel/zitadel/CONTRIBUTING.md

 > :warning: Currently main development is done on branch `v2-alpha`.
 Make sure you're merging into the correct branch.

-1. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the zitadel/zitadel repository on Github
+1. [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the [zitadel/zitadel](https://github.com/zitadel/zitadel) repository on GitHub
 2. On your fork, commit your changes to a new branch

 `git checkout -b my-fix-branch v2-alpha`